-This section illustrates evaluating, marking, and deleting incremental backups using the MANAGE and DELETE subcommands with two examples - the first for a redundancy retention policy and the second for a recovery window retention policy.
-For detailed information about the MANAGE and DELETE subcommands, as well as the redundancy retention and recovery window retention policy, see the EDB Postgres Backup and Recovery User Guide.
+This section illustrates evaluating, marking, and deleting incremental backups using the MANAGE and DELETE sub-commands using a redundancy retention policy and a recovery window retention policy.
+For detailed information about the MANAGE and DELETE subcommands, as well as the redundancy retention and recovery window retention policy, see the EDB Postgres Backup and Recovery User Guide available at the EDB website.